Narborough Road

-Narborough Road is a street in the British city of Leicester.
+Narborough Road is a street in the Westcotes and Rowley Fields districts of the city of Leicester, UK.
+Following the route of the Ancient Roman Fosse Way, today it is the principal route between Leicester City Centre and the M1 and M69 motorways and a busy residential and shopping street.
 In February 2016, it was named the UK's "most diverse" road in a research project by the London School of Economics (LSE).